MAUVE Scores for Generative Models: Theory and Practice: Background and Setup

 \subsection{Language Modeling and Open-Ended Text Generation}

 We start with neural autoregressive language models since these form the backbone of prevailing approaches to text generation.

-\myparagraph{Language Modeling} Consider sequences $\xv = (x_1, \cdots, x_{|\xv|})$ of natural language text, where each $x_i$ belongs to a finite vocabulary $V$ (e.g., characters or words).
+\myparagraph{Language Modeling} Consider a sequence $\xv = (x_1, \cdots, x_{|\xv|})$ of natural language text, where each $x_i$ belongs to a finite vocabulary $V$ (e.g., characters or words).
 An autoregressive language model $\hat P(\cdot \, |\, \xv_{1:t})$ models the conditional distribution over the next token $x_{t+1}$ following the sequence $\xv_{1:t}$.
-Contemporary neural language models, i.e., language models parameterized by a neural network, are based on the transformer architecture~\cite{vaswani2017attention} summarized in \Cref{fig:mauve:background:1} (left).
+While neural language models, i.e., language models parameterized by a neural network, date back to at least \cite{bengio2003neural,collobert2011natural}, contemporary models are based on the transformer architecture~\cite{vaswani2017attention} summarized in \Cref{fig:mauve:background:1} (left).

 The usual training objective for neural language modeling is via supervised multi-class classification of the next token.
 We assume that there is an underlying distribution $P(\cdot \, | \, \xv_{1:t})$ for the next token $x_{t+1}$ humans would write in continuation to a prefix $\xv_{1:t}$.
 The training procedure aims to minimize the Kullback-Liebler (KL) divergence between the distributions $P(\cdot\,|\,\xv_{1:t})$ and $\hat P(\cdot \,|\, \xv_{1:t})$ assigned by humans and the language model respectively over the next token $x_{t+1}$ in continuation to a context $\xv_{1:t} \sim P_t$ coming from \textit{human-written} text: